 Why write technical content for us?

-This will ofcourse be a paid engagement.
-We will pay out $150 for every article published.
+This will of course be a paid engagement.
+We will pay out $150 or INR 11,000 for every article published.
 But that’s just one aspect.
 Writing technical content online has other benefits too:

 Build an authoritative online presence.